CarlKCarlK/range-set-blaze/README.md

 The crate's main traits are

 * [`SortedDisjoint`], implemented by iterators of sorted & disjoint ranges of integers.
-See documentation of details.
+See [documentation][2] for details.
-* [`SortedDisjointMap`], implemented by iterators of pairs, where the first item is a sorted & disjoint ranges of integers.
-The second item is an value.
-See documentation of details.
+* [`SortedDisjointMap`], implemented by iterators of pairs, where the first item is a sorted & disjoint range of integers.
+The second item is a value.
+See [documentation][3] for details.

 > With any `SortedDisjoint` or `SortedDisjointMap` iterator we can perform set operations in one pass through the ranges and with minimal (constant) memory.
-The package enforces the "sorted & disjoint" constraint at compile time.
-These traits are inspired by the `SortedIterator` trait from the [sorted_iter](https://crates.io/crates/sorted_iter) crate. `SortedDisjoint` differs from its inspiration by specializing on disjoint integer ranges.
+The package enforces the "sorted & disjoint" constraint at compile time (making invalid states unrepresentable).

 [`RangeSetBlaze`]: https://docs.rs/range-set-blaze/latest/range_set_blaze/struct.RangeSetBlaze.html
 [`SortedDisjoint`]: https://docs.rs/range-set-blaze/latest/range_set_blaze/trait.SortedDisjoint.html